tpwres/teczki-polskiego-wrestlingu/content/o/wwe.md

 Between 2011 and 2015, as part of their European tours, WWE made four stops in Poland, first as part of their RAW or Smackdown house shows, later under their WWE Live brand.

-The roster listed below contains only talent who appeared on these shows.
+The following roseter only lists the talent who appeared on these shows.